epam/ai-dial/docs/tutorials/chat-objects.md

 ## Introduction

 DIAL [Completions API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post) is based on OpenAI Azure API and was extended to support working with advanced AI DIAL assistants and applications (you can use [DIAL SDK](https://github.com/epam/ai-dial-sdk) to create those).
-Applications can implement a specific logic and require rendering special elements in the AI DIAL Chat UI.
-This is achieved by using `custom_content` in the body of request or response.
+Applications can implement a specific logic and may require rendering a special content in the AI DIAL Chat UI.
+This is achieved by using `custom_content` in the body of API request or response.

 `custom_content` can include: